ampproject/amphtml/extensions/amp-form/amp-form.md

 #### As You Go
 The `as-you-go` reporting option allows your user to see validation messages as they're interacting with the input.
 For example, if the user types an invalid email address, the user will see the error right away.
 Once they correct the value, the error goes away.

-## Verification
+## Verification (Experimental)

+This feature is still experimental, so you need to [enable the experiment](https://www.ampproject.org/docs/reference/experimental) to use form verification.

-You can give the user feedback that HTML5 validation alone cannot.
-For example, a form can use `amp-form` verification to check if an email address has already been registered.
-Another use-case is verifying that a City field and a Zip code field match each other.
+HTML5 validation gives feedback based only on information available on the page, such as if a value matches a certain pattern.
+With `amp-form` verification you can give the user feedback that HTML5 validation alone cannot.
+For example, a form can use verification to check if an email address has already been registered.
+Another use-case is verifying that a city field and a zip code field match each other.

 Here's an example:
 ```html